Whole-Village/front_end/README.md

 ## Snapshot of Application

 When a user visits the app, they will see a list of villages that they are a member of on their dashboard.
 The user can click one of their villages to be taken to that village's dashboard.
-On each village dashboard, the user will see a list of events that are upcoming in order from nearest to farthest out on the Village Events panel.
-A user can select the "Create Event" button to add an event and its respective details.
+On each village dashboard, the user will see a list of events that are upcoming in order from closest date to farthest date on the Village Events panel.
+A user can select the "Create Event" button to add an event and its respective details to the Village Events panel.
+On the village dashboard, all village members can be seen on the "Villager" panel and new members can be invited via the "Invite More Villagers" button below the Villages panel.
+A navigation bar is avaialable at the top of the application to get you back and forth between the users dashboard and individual village dashboards.

 ## Authors